 (3) Subject to this section, the land reserved pursuant to this section shall forever remain dedicated to the purpose for which it was so reserved, until by an Act it is otherwise enacted.

-[Section 6 amended by No. 6 of 1977 s.
+[Section 6 amended: No. 6 of 1977 s.
 4.]

 7. Constitution of The Queen Elizabeth II Medical Centre Trust